masasin/spirit_dev/README.md

-SPIRIT (Subimposed Past Image Records Implemented for Teleoperation) is the Masters research project of Jean Nassar.
+# SPIRIT (Subimposed Past Image Records Implemented for Teleoperation)

+This is my Masters research project.

-The thesis can be found in the [spirit_thesis](https://github.com/masasin/spirit_thesis) repository.
+The thesis (*A UAV Teleoperation System Using Subimposed Past Image Records*) can be found in the [spirit_thesis](https://github.com/masasin/spirit_thesis) repository.

 Assumptions: